tigergraph/ecosys/k8s/docs/03-deploy/tigergraph-on-eks.md

 A namespace-scoped operator watches and manages resources in a single Namespace, whereas a cluster-scoped operator watches and manages resources cluster-wide.

+> [!IMPORTANT]
+> Namespace-scoped operators require the same operator version to be installed for different namespaces.

 - For a namespace-scoped Operator:

     ```bash